ssbsukirat/medicine/Immune, inflammatory, rheumatological/SLE.md

 		- a/w SLE
 		- in corticosteroid receiving patients
 - Myositis
-	- muscle weakness, elevated CK , MRI fi
+	- muscle weakness, elevated CK , MRI findings ++
+	- muscle necrosis and inflammation on Biopsy
+	- most have myalgia without myositis
+	- consider steroid/anti-malarial myopathy
+## Cutaneous
+- Acute, subacute, chronic
+- DLE - Discoid Lupus Erythematosus
+	- m/c chronic
+	- roughly circular with slightly raised, scaly, hyperpigmented erythematous rims and depigmented, atrophic centers in which all dermal appendages are permanently destroyed
+	- disfiguring if on face